 Other Causes of Iron Staining

 Iron staining doesn't always come from fasteners—there are many other scenarios that can create similar results.
 We’ve heard of cases where lawn fertilizer made its way onto deck surfaces and created issues, and other times clients have had loose granules or metal shavings from roofing work create staining on deck surfaces (and the cutting of iron railing products can also be a common cause).
 Even if the work is done away from the deck area, debris can sometimes be transferred to the deck surface on the soles of shoes.
-Then there are other things we tend not to think about—things as simple as laying metal tools on wood surfaces or the normal wearing of driver bits leaving residue behind.
+Then there are other things we tend not to think about—things as simple as laying metal tools on wood surfaces, the normal wearing of driver bits leaving residue behind, or sometimes in an extremely wet environment, copper from pressure-treated lumber follows the fastener shank out to the finished surface.

 Decks and Fences